-http://cecas.clemson.edu/~jsaylor/problemSolvingFormat3030_2024s.pdf http://cecas.clemson.edu/~jsaylor/FourFunction_1.jpg
+'''

+http://cecas.clemson.edu/~jsaylor/problemSolvingFormat2030_2024f.pdf

+'''

 16. Permitted calculators: Only a four-function calculator is permitted to be used on exams and quizzes.
 An image of the four-function calculator that you can use in this class can be found here: